lorikrell/gamerchic/docs/w-o-d/building-rules.md

 For additional points, add [flaws](merits-flaws.md).
 Be aware, too many flaws, and you may incur domain damage, invasions, and maybe lose the property!
 You can also purchase [merits](merits-flaws.md) to enhance your domain/haven.

+>*Floors one through ten are for the normals, skip those.
+Dorn hosts business meetings fifteen through twenty, the rest is off limits.
+We also have access to all facilities in the resort, enjoy on your off time. * <br/>~ Mr. Oliver, Aventrine Security

 ## Security
 No matter if your domain is a single building or a neighborhood, you need security to protect against home invasion, people with guns, Sabbat incursions, solicitors, and the like.